Federated Credential Management API

 NOTE: You can read more about the attack described here.

 Here, the RP includes identifies itself when fetching the manifest from the IDP.
 This coupled with the credentialed fetches that the FedCM API performs would enable the IDP to easily track the website that the user is visiting, without requiring any permission from the user.
 Our mitigation to this problem is to use the § 3.1 The Well-Known File file.
-We enforce a specifically named file at the root of the IDP's domain to ensure that the file name does not introduce fingerprints about the RP being visited.
+The existence of a file at the root of the IDP's domain is enforced to ensure that the file name does not introduce fingerprints about the RP being visited.

-The whole manifest could be in this location, but we instead choose to only point to the real manifest from there.
-This allows us to have flexibility in the future to allow a small constant number of manifests, should an IDP require this in the future, instead of just a single one.
+The whole manifest could be in this location, but instead it only points to the real manifest from there.
+This allows the flexibility in the future to allow a small constant number of manifests, should an IDP require this in the future, instead of just a single one.
 It also helps the IDP's implementation because they any changes to the manifest are more likely to be performed on a file located anywhere, as opposed to the root of the domain, which may have more constraints in terms of ease of update.

 Note: this attack is described and discussed here.